remindmodel/pre-processing/README.md

 - write the installed version to your lock file by running `renv::snapshot()`
 - exit the R session and start input data generation

-Once the process started, check the beginning log file for the installed libraries and make sure that the right version of your R library is being used (i.e. the dev version number you gave it when building the library).
+Once the process started, check the beginning of the log file for the installed libraries and make sure that the right version of your R library is being used (i.e. the dev version number you gave it when building the library).

 ## Useful tools on the cluster